Running Time (minutes): 123

 I rather liked it, though I usually don’t really care for films based on (romantic) misunderstandings.
 That was why, by the second half, I was doing other things while watching this.
 The whole plot just took a little too long to unfold.
 But I do have to remember Celeste.
 A really nice name for a woman.

 This was my first Randy Edelman score and I really liked it.
-Good them and very good underscore.
+Good theme and very good underscore.
 Actually, underscore isn’t really applicable here because Edelman was doing interesting things all the time.
 And very nice music too.

 Name: Dead Man Walking